corporate-gadfly/Tunlr-Clone/README.md

 this for watching US geo-locked content.

 ##US IP Address##
-Your VPS provider must provide you with a US IP address
+Your VPS provider must provide you with an exteral IP address with presence in the US.

 ##VPS Provider Specific Terminology##
 My VPS provider is [buyvm](http://buyvm.net/).
 I have an OpenVZ